sepsis-omics/tutorials/docs/modules/mauve/index.md

 ![mauve](images/mauve4.png)

-Each row is a genome.
+- Each row is a genome.
 Each coloured block is genetically similar.
+- If you are using annotated genomes, zoom in (with the magnifying glass) to see annotations.

 For a different view, go to <ss>View: Style: Solid LCB colouring</ss>